HK-code4/AQI-Prediction-Analysis-System/README.md

 ## 1. Abstract

 AirSense Karachi is an intelligent system designed to predict, forecast, and monitor the Air Quality Index (AQI) of Karachi using machine learning and deep learning models.
-The platform provides real-time hazard alerts, historical AQI trends, 3-day forecasting, and explainable AI insights using SHAP.
+The platform provides real-time hazard alerts, historical AQI trends, 3-day forecasting.
 All components are integrated into an interactive Streamlit dashboard backed by MongoDB Atlas for scalable data storage and model versioning.

 ## 2. Motivation